joshstevens19/rindexer/README.md

 checklist v1.0:
 - fix TODOs
-- look into making the rust handlers abstracted away a bit more with Arc and Box
+- look into making the rust handlers abstracted away a bit more with Arc and Box + look at doing the bulk insert + copy route
 - look into setting your own schema for the database using diesel
 - finish the documentation (note about block timestamp)
 - add a getting started guide for rust / no-code
 - look into deployments to make it easy to do
-- unit tests for the project

 bugs:
-- not having startBlock or endBlock throws and error on manifest
 - same start and end block doesn't index the data at all

 nice to have: